We collected these fine websites made with Bootstrap to boost your inspiration and make you more confident about using this all-around framework.

 There are many people out there who are still saying that all Bootstrap websites look the same.

 Well, this may be true – but only to some extent.
-If you are a lazy web developer, sure, you may not really bother differentiating yourself from the masses.
+If you are a lazy web developer, you may not bother differentiating yourself from the masses.

-However, if you are taking things seriously (which you should), this is the collection of the trendiest websites build with Bootstrap that will do you well.
+However, if you are taking things seriously (which you should), this collection of the trendiest websites built with Bootstrap will do you well.

 Never let your imagination limit you.
 And, even more importantly, don’t let others tell you what you can and cannot do.